jolexa/blog.jolexa.net/content/post/in-depth-linode-vps-review.md

 The administrative interface is a pleasure to use.
 I can see my bandwidth usage, cpu usage, and I/O usage very easily.
 They look like the standard munin graphs &#8211; very handy.

-DNS Manager: This is a VERY handy tool, especially when you don&#8217;t have the patience/time to set up your own DNS solution.
-The DNS manager is a very nice interface to Linode&#8217;s DNS servers.
+DNS Manager: This is a VERY handy tool, especially when you don't have the patience/time to set up your own DNS solution.
+The DNS manager is a very nice interface to Linode's DNS servers.
 It is esentially one click DNS management.
 Nothing more to say, it rocks.

 The admin interface get a 8.5/10.